 It’s what advertising is all about, connections.
 Sounds simple, but it’s not.
 Building a connection with someone is an intricate dance of give and take, empathy and understanding that can take years and years.
 Unfortunately, that’s a time frame we can’t work with.
 That’s where John-Paul and his team of Creatives comes in.

 “Ultimately, in a commercial context, we help advertisers and brands emotionally connect with their customers.
 We identify a problem they need to solve, find the solution and present that to the public in a way they don’t expect”

 Gradually, brands are built out of hard-work, passion and love.
-Everyone something worth shouting about, but most struggle to translate it into an emotionally powerful statement that sells.
+Everyone has something worth shouting about, but most struggle to translate it into an emotionally powerful statement that sells.

 ”Just telling someone something exists isn’t enough.
 Good creative gives it a point of view, an angle that’ll get it noticed and remembered.
 If we can do that with wit, intelligence, irreverence and craft then the creative emotionally connects and starts to reflect people’s beliefs.’